snapperben/gulp-mysql-command-file-processor/README.md

 This task is designed to run a sql script that is hard coded to create a named schema (thus no database argument is given).
 It is suggested that, if different schemas are required (dev, test and prod), then a task should be created for each of them.<br>
-Please note that this task is run in series (arg 8 as true) so it will complete on its own before any dependent task runs.
+Note that this task is run in series (arg 8 defaults to true) so it will complete on its own before any dependent task runs.
 ##### Task 2 - tables
-This task is designed to work on a previously created schema (in this case it depends on the schema task).
-In contrast to the schema task, tables provides a database name which will be used (due to the true 9th argument) to set the database on the connection before the sql files in the task are run.<br>
+This task is designed to work on a previously created schema (in this case it depends on the schema task).<br> In contrast to the schema task, the tables task provides a database name which will be used (as setDB (9th arg) defaults to true) to set the database on the connection before the sql files in the task are run.
- As a result the table sql files do not set a specific database and therefore can be run against any schema.
+ As a result the table sql files do not need a database set and therefore can be run against any schema.
 ##### Task 3 - dev_sql
  This task depends on tables (which itself depends on schema) so that all tables are rebuilt on the schema each time it is run and, like in the tables task, uses the provided database name to